 LAD-WEATHER Swiss Sensor Watch – Budget Pick

 If you’re using this watch for fitness, this one has got you covered as well.
-You will be able to calculate your steps, distance covered, and calories burned.
+You will calculate your steps, distance covered, and calories burned.

 This model (the LAD024) has more than a dozen bezel colors to choose from such as black, gray, orange, yellow, red, green, and brown.
 For other similar LAD models, or if you’d like to explore the brand further, check out their website here.

 The Polar Grit X is definitely rugged, it’s built to military specs U.S. military standard 810G proving it can take a real beating from shock, temperature changes, wear and tear and water resistance to 100m.